youzarsiph/gallery/CONTRIBUTING.md

 ## Documentation

-Detailed documentation on setting up, configuring, and using the `expo-material` template can be found in the [README.md](README.md) file.
+Detailed documentation on setting up, configuring, and using the `gallery` template can be found in the [README.md](README.md) file.
 We are always looking for ways to improve our documentation, so contributions in this area are greatly appreciated.

 ## Licensing

-By contributing to the `expo-material` project, you agree to license your contributions under the [MIT License](LICENSE).
+By contributing to the `gallery` project, you agree to license your contributions under the [MIT License](LICENSE).

 ## Contact

-For further information, support, or inquiries, please contact the project maintainers or visit the [GitHub repository](https://github.com/youzarsiph/expo-material).
+For further information, support, or inquiries, please contact the project maintainers or visit the [GitHub repository](https://github.com/youzarsiph/gallery).

-Thank you for contributing to the `expo-material` project!
+Thank you for contributing to the `gallery` project!